 Your child loves a challenge.
 In fact – we all do.
 There is a sense of fun in re-working the parenting rule book to create money ideas and win together.
 Let your child know that they can get everything they want in this world, as long as they see that it all must come from them.

 In some instances, they may not understand the lessons you are teaching them.
 But they will appreciate it in the long run.
 Create a safe place to let your child come to you and express their thoughts, emotions and needs.
 This journey of life is a lot better when the family unit is close and can communicate their frustrations and achievements.

-Now, when they are off into the world on their own and applying for jobs, you can see their confidence soar because a company is asking for ‘social media management’ and it will seem like a breeze – they’ve been doing that since middle school.
+Now, when they are off into the world on their own and applying for jobs, you can see their confidence soar.
+If a company is asking for ‘social media management’, it will seem like a breeze.
+They’ve been doing that since middle school.

 Also, if your kids are naïve about the value of money, you can protect them from themselves with a properly drafted trust.
 Contact us to discuss this further.